End-time Warnings to the People of God

 Eph 6:12 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

-Each and everyone who is called by God is responsible for working out his or her own salvation with trembling and fear (Psa 2:11; Php 2:12).
+Each and everyone who is called by the Holy Father is responsible for working out his or her own salvation with trembling and fear (Psa 2:11; Php 2:12).
 A good start is with the words of eternal life (Joh 6:68).
-Continuing with Smyrna:

 Rev 2:10 Fear none of those things which you shall suffer: behold, the devil shall cast some of you into prison, that you may be tried; and you shall have tribulation ten days: be you faithful unto death, and I will give you a crown of life [Rev 17:14; Jas 1:12].